 Yes!
 Clients under 35 years old were significantly more interested in text message reminders, whether personal (27%) or automatic (26%).
 Conversely, the greatest percentage of clients over 35 (26%) preferred receiving a personal phone call reminder.
-Click here to read the full report and here to see PIMSY’s Software Advice profile.
+Click here to read the full report.

-They also started investing a lot of time with the clients when they come in: the front desk ensures they received their phone call and reiterates how important it is to keep their appointments – or to reschedule if needed.
-They also make documenting the messaging service and consenting to receive reminders part of the intake process, ensuring that the patients are familiar with it.
+They also started investing a lot of time with the clients when they come in: the front desk confirms that they received their automated reminder and reiterates how important it is to keep their appointments – or to reschedule if needed.
+They also make explaining the messaging service and consenting to receive reminders part of the intake process, ensuring that the patients are familiar with it.

 Every practice is different, and what works for one organization may not be at all effective for another.
 The best way to move forward is with testing: without data, it’s hard to tell if a new system is working.
 Research how many missed appointments you currently log – and how much it’s costing in lost revenue for the month.

 Track how your outcomes change as you begin using appointment reminders, and don’t be afraid to do a little experimenting to improve these numbers.
 Try sending reminders on a different day / time – or via a different method, such as text instead of phone call – and watch to see what effect, if any, these changes have on your bottom line.